Aliases for DOK5 Gene

 The protein encoded by this gene is a member of the DOK family of membrane proteins, which are adapter proteins involved in signal transduction.
 The encoded protein interacts with phosphorylated receptor tyrosine kinases to mediate neurite outgrowth and activation of the MAP kinase pathway.
 Unlike other DOK family proteins, this protein does not interact with RASGAP.
 This protein is up-regulated in patients with systemic sclerosis and is associated with fibrosis induced by insulin-like growth factor binding protein 5.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Jun 2014]

 GeneCards Summary for DOK5 Gene

 DOK5 (Docking Protein 5) is a Protein Coding gene.
-Among its related pathways are Signaling events regulated by Ret tyrosine kinase and BDNF signaling pathway.
-GO annotations related to this gene include receptor signaling protein activity and insulin receptor binding.
+Among its related pathways are RET signaling and Developmental Biology.
+GO annotations related to this gene include signal transducer activity, downstream of receptor and insulin receptor binding.
 An important paralog of this gene is DOK6.

 UniProtKB/Swiss-Prot for DOK5 Gene

 DOK proteins are enzymatically inert adaptor or scaffolding proteins.
 They provide a docking platform for the assembly of multimolecular signaling complexes.
 DOK5 functions in RET-mediated neurite outgrowth and plays a positive role in activation of the MAP kinase pathway.
 Putative link with downstream effectors of RET in neuronal differentiation.